29 and 30 January 2025, KfW Berlin

 under the patronage of former Federal President Horst Köhler and former President of the Republic of Liberia Ellen Johnson-Sirleaf

 The Berlin Conference, also known as the Berlin ‘Congo Conference’ or the Berlin ‘Africa Conference’, took place in Berlin from 15 November 1884 to 26 February 1885 at the invitation of the then German Chancellor Otto von Bismarck.
 The final document of the conference formed the basis for the subsequent division of Africa into colonies.
-Despite the far-reaching consequences of this conference, knowledge of its content and significance for European-African relations is rudimentary not only among the German public but also in German politics.
+Despite the far-reaching consequences of this conference, knowledge of its content and significance for European-African relations was rudimentary not only among the German public but also in German politics.

 Programme Day 1: 29th January 2025